Dr. Agarwal's Eye Hospital: India

-On 6 November 2019, a new facility is launched at Raja Rajeswari Nagar, Bengaluru.
+On 6 November 2019, a new facility is launched at Raja Rajeshwari Nagar, Bengaluru.

 On 5 August 2022, it announced the acquisition of five hospitals in Maharashtra.

 Overseas

 Dr. Agarwal's Eye Hospital has one branch in Ghana (Accra), one branch in Kenya (Nairobi), one branch in Madagascar (Anatananarivo), three branches in Mauritius (Ebene, Centre De Flacq and Goodlands), two branches in Mozambique (Beira and Maputo), one branch in Nigeria (Kaduna), two branches in Rwanda (Kigali and Rusizi), one branch in Tanzania (Dar Es Salaam), one branch in Uganda (Kampala) and two in Zambia (Kitwe and Lusaka).